fieldtrip/website/workshop/paris2019/handson_groupanalysis.md

 Although the distribution of the p-values can be informative to learn something about the distribution of the effect, the decision to reject the null-hypothesis is only based on the "largest" cluster, i.e. the most unlikely piece of evidence that you have against the H0.

 {% include markup/warning %}
-If you want to write up your results for a manuscript, you should check the guidelines on this page: [How NOT to interpret results from a cluster-based permutation test](/faq/how_not_to_interpret_results_from_a_cluster-based_permutation_test).
+To properly write up your results in a manuscript, you should check the guidelines on [how NOT to interpret results from a cluster-based permutation test](/faq/how_not_to_interpret_results_from_a_cluster-based_permutation_test).
 {% include markup/end %}